syed-rafat/Learn-OLCI-EUMETLAB/README.md

 Now you can run Jupyter using:

-`jupyter notebook` or `jupyter-notebook`, depending on your operating system.
+`jupyter lab` or `jupyter-lab`, depending on your operating system.

 This should open Jupyter Notebooks in a browser window.
 On occasion, Jupyter may not be able to open a window and will give you a URL to past in your browser.
 Please do